Reo/reo.github.io/_posts/2019-01/2019-01-09-API-Authorization-Primer.md

 of the program which, if we did everything right, will fufill the conditions set out at the initial stage.
 There may also be additional commentary afterwards if I deem it necessary.

-Besides learning, WunderFetch is motivated by wanting to automatically fetch the assignments, notes, etc. for the week for each course and add a to do for eask task in my Wunderlist.
+As for this project's motivation: besides satisfying curiousity, WunderFetch is motivated by wanting to automate the fetching of assignments, notes, etc. for my courses. when prompted, it will download content from the course website and create a new task in Wunderist to attend to the newly downloaded content.

-I plan on making